marlondirac/Projeto_ETL/README.md

 This project was made in Python using these libs: Pandas and Pyspark!

-I received a dataset and i made it in four parts:
+I received a dataset and i did it in four parts:
 + Infrastructure using the Google Cloud Plataform for create a link from Cloud Storage.
 Although i sent the Local version here with the brute Dataset.csv.
 To execute the code, please download the archive 'marketing.csv';
 + I pushed the dataset previously the modifications in Atlas MongoDB and next his modifications on two collections respectively;
 + Firstly, the clean process, i did it with Pandas, because is easiest to use in this context;